ChristineEC/mars-game-js/README.md

 For tips on how to code the main loop of the game, comparing the user's the the computer's choices, I watched a number of YouTube videos.
 Although there were a number of different ways presented in the different videos, the method I used here was suggested in a video by [Coding with John](https://www.youtube.com/@CodingWithJohn).
 I didn't watch the video in it's entirety, but rather got the idea for the general method I would use for comparing the results.
 I was able to conceive of all of the necessary functions for the game independendly.
 I did refer back to lessons in JavaScript Essentials for reminders of correct syntax.
 For a reminder of how to ensure the page was loaded and event listeners in place before the game functions would run, I referred back to the Love Maths lesson.

 ### Deployment
 Coding was done in GitPod and deployed through GitHub.
-More here after deployment.
+From GitHub, the repository was opened (at this address: https://github.com/ChristineEC/mars-game-js/settings/pages ) and then the Settings menu selected.
+From there, the main branch was chosen to deploy the site.

+The site is live at [Welcome to Mars](https://christineec.github.io/mars-game-js/), or just https://christineec.github.io/mars-game-js/ .